PrimaLoft: History

+In 2010, PrimaLoft was the first maker of branded insulation to be recognized for compliance with the Bluesign system for sustainable textile production.
+In 2015, PrimaLoft was the largest global supplier of bluesign approved insulation.

 On June 29, 2012, PrimaLoft, Inc. completed the acquisition of the assets of PrimaLoft® from former parent Albany International Corp.
 The company then became a privately held company as a result of the transaction.
 PrimaLoft, Inc. moved its headquarters to Latham, NY in December 2013.

 In October, 2017, PrimaLoft, Inc. was acquired by an investor group led by private equity firm Victor Capital Partners, in partnership with Allstate's private equity group.

-PrimaLoft was introduced into new insulation product segments as follows: